paullj1/workout-tracker/README.md

 - A FastAPI backend that exposes workout, trend, and authentication endpoints.
 - A React + Vite frontend that talks to the API and is packaged inside the Python wheel.
-- A thin crypto layer that encrypts every workout payload with keys derived from a user‑controlled secret so the raw database is meaningless without a passkey/iCloud credential.
+- A thin crypto layer that encrypts every workout payload with keys derived from a user‑controlled secret so the raw database is meaningless without a passkey-derived secret.

 ## Features

-- Passkey (WebAuthn) first authentication with optional Sign in with Apple fallback.
+- Passkey (WebAuthn) authentication for every account.
-- Self‑service registration, account deletion, and encryption key rotation.
+- Self-service registration, account deletion, and encryption key rotation.
-- Secure storage of workouts (start/end time, body weight, notes, sets) via per‑user envelope encryption.
+- Secure storage of workouts (start/end time, body weight, notes, sets) via per-user envelope encryption.
 - Trend visualizations (volume, body weight, workout frequency) rendered client side.
 - Adapter friendly database layer that defaults to SQLite but can be pointed at Postgres.